How to Plan a Trip to Uganda

 How active are you?

 All classic safari routes are easily accessible and don't require particularly high levels of fitness.
-The Gorilla Tracking is tougher, particularly in the wet season, and you can expect to be walking for anywhere up to six hours before making contact.
+The gorilla trekking is tougher, particularly in the wet season, and you can expect to be walking for anywhere up to six hours before making contact.

 Reaching the peaks of the Rwenzori Mountains requires a high level of fitness and durability.